-Due to the ever-growing complexity of supply network relationships, in addition to significant uncertainty over the years, FSCs have faced many challenges emerging from multiple sources, such as volatility in food price, variability in weather and climate, food wastages, food insecurity, restricted food trade policies and quality and safety standards, and COVID-19 and Brexit-related impacts on the labour market and trading [25–29][15–19].
-In terms of the coronavirus pandemic, the UN's World Food Programme's executive director has warned that as a result of the pandemic, countries around the world could be headed toward some food crises such as global food catastrophes, starvation, food insecurity, and potential devastating famines of biblical proportions [30][20].
+Due to the ever-growing complexity of supply network relationships, in addition to significant uncertainty over the years, FSCs have faced many challenges emerging from multiple sources, such as volatility in food price, variability in weather and climate, food wastages, food insecurity, restricted food trade policies and quality and safety standards, and COVID-19 and Brexit-related impacts on the labour market and trading [25–29].
+In terms of the coronavirus pandemic, the UN's World Food Programme's executive director has warned that as a result of the pandemic, countries around the world could be headed toward some food crises such as global food catastrophes, starvation, food insecurity, and potential devastating famines of biblical proportions [30].
 Many types of risks can cause significant interruptions in the efficiency of supply chain operations.
-In particular, for FSCs evaluating risks can positively affect other areas, including sustainability and performance [4][4].
+In particular, for FSCs evaluating risks can positively affect other areas, including sustainability and performance [4].

 Identifying the complex interactions among various types of risks impacting food supply chain functionality and dynamic feedback effects throughout this process is essential.
 This interaction is considered complex because it includes many system components and continually changes over time.
-Therefore, identifying and managing risks and uncertainty play crucial roles in different businesses [31][21].
-Subsequently, supply chain managers in different industries should apply an effective method to approach these risks, and this accelerates the research that focuses on supply chain risk management (SCRM) after 2000 [32][22].
+Therefore, identifying and managing risks and uncertainty play crucial roles in different businesses [31].
+Subsequently, supply chain managers in different industries should apply an effective method to approach these risks, and this describes the acceleration of research that focuses on supply chain risk management (SCRM) after 2000 [32].

 2.1.
 System Dynamics Modeling on Food Supply Chain Risk Management

 As listed in Table 1, some published research from 2017 to 2021 has been reviewed to identify the main risk factors that have been evaluated in recent years.
-Bashiri et al. [18][23] examined the sustainability risks for Indonesia–UK coffee supply chain concerning two different perspectives of farmers and exporters using SD models.
+Bashiri et al. [18] examined the sustainability risks for Indonesia–UK coffee supply chain concerning two different perspectives of farmers and exporters using SD models.
 In this research, in the scenario selection part, they have applied TOPSIS approach to select the most preferred scenarios in their study.
-In this research, Bashiri et al. [18][23] indicated climate change, area increasing rate, price, compliance with regulations, exchange rate, transportation distribution, trade policy, market demand, and unavailability of facilities as the most potential sustainability risks to farmers and exporters viewpoints.
-In a different study by Estay et al. [33][24], which is a review paper, they have focused on studies that have addressed various challenges in FSCs using SD methods.
-The main challenges in this research include strategic problems such as variability in demand and operational problems such as packaging issues or transportation inefficiency.
+In this research, Bashiri et al. [18] indicated climate change, area increasing rate, price, compliance with regulations, exchange rate, transportation distribution, trade policy, market demand, and unavailability of facilities as the most potential sustainability risks to farmers and exporters viewpoints.
+In a review study by Estay et al. [33], the authors have focused on research works that have addressed various challenges in FSCs using SD methods.
+The main challenges identified in this review study include strategic problems such as variability in demand and operational problems such as packaging issues or transportation inefficiency.